-Important Dates for the Kines family
+Early History of the Kines family

 This web page shows only a small excerpt of our Kines research.
 Another 155 words (11 lines of text) covering the year 1358 is included under the topic Early Kines History in all our PDF Extended History products and printed products wherever possible.

 In various documents Kines has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 MacInnes, MacInnis, MacAngus and many more.